XiaoZzzhong/SETGF/README.md

 <br/>

-## Main Contributions

-Our main contributions can be summarized as follows:

-●    Recognizing the differential contributions of modalities on sentiment analysis, a novel TGFM is introduced to achieve the consistency among three modalities including text, audio, and video via two key components: (1) text-oriented multi-head attention and (2) text-guided cross-modal mappings, providing a comprehensive solution to multimodal fusion challenges.

-●    The relationship between representations and features is integrated through the introduction of a unimodal representation learning module.
-This module is designed to capture temporal dependencies within feature sequences while mining global attributes, ensuring that the model effectively understands and represents single-peak features.

-●    A multi-task learning framework is employed to jointly train four tasks for co-learning, thereby enabling effective sentiment polarity prediction even in the absence of unimodal labels.

-●    This work discovers that the utilisation of single modal labels in conjunction with multi-task joint learning proves efficacious in enhancing fine classification, which provides a few thoughts for the improvement of Acc-5 and Acc-7 in the future.

 ## Backgroud and Significance

 ●    With the rapid proliferation of multimodal content—such as text, audio, and video—on social media and short video platforms, multimodal sentiment analysis (MSA) has emerged as a vital research direction in the field of artificial intelligence.
 Despite notable advancements in multimodal dataset construction and fusion strategies, MSA continues to face two fundamental challenges: the effective fusion of heterogeneous modalities and collaborative learning under modality imbalance.
 Besides, the inherent distributional differences between modalities often lead to conflicting or unstable results during fusion, significantly hindering the accuracy of sentiment prediction.